Anesthesia and Genetics: Why It Affects People Differently

 The most clinically significant drug-gene interactions in surgical settings involve opioid prodrugs — pain medications that require CYP2D6 activation to work.
 The three most commonly affected are:

-If you are a CYP2D6 poor metabolizer (5 to 10% of Caucasians) and your post-surgical pain protocol relies on codeine or tramadol, you may be left in significant, avoidable pain.
+If you are a CYP2D6 poor metabolizer (up to about 5% of people, depending on population) and your post-surgical pain protocol relies on codeine or tramadol, you may be left in significant, avoidable pain.
 This is not a minor inconvenience — inadequate post-operative pain control is associated with delayed recovery, increased complications, chronic pain development, and longer hospital stays.

 Anti-Nausea Medications